MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab 1 Create a new module and workspace.md

 **Note:** *In the existing menu created for the Training management module, we will create a new submenu to display the workspace.
 The menu items and tiles created in the earlier sections, are required for that only.*

 1. In the **Solution Explorer**, select MBTraining under the Menus folder.
+Edit it in the **Designer** pane by double-clicking it.

-2. Right-click on MBTraining and create a new Submenu **Workspace** by selecting New \> Submenu with the same label as Workspace (Label ID:
+2. Right-click on MBTraining and create a new Submenu **Workspace** by selecting New \> Submenu with the same label Workspace (Label ID:
     \@SYS121871).

 3. Position Workspace as the first submenu before Common (Hint: Use Alt-arrow